OpenVPN/openvpn3-linux/QUICK-START.md

 Initial setup
 -------------

-If you are installing OpenPVN 3 from source code, it is recommended to run this command first as `root`:
+If you are installing OpenVPN 3 from source code, it is recommended to run this command first as `root`:

       # openvpn3-admin init-config  --write-configs